Vincent Alvares

 Vicente Alvares (c.
-1680 – 19 November 1738) was a Goan Catholic born in Belbatta, in the island of Chorão in 1680.
-He was a medical practitioner and chemist of his Majesty John V of Portugal.
+1680 – 19 November 1738) was a Portuguese priest born in Belbatta, in the island of Chorão in 1680.
+He was a medical practitioner and chemist of King John V of Portugal.
 In 1713, he accompanied the General of the Arraial of Ponda, Antonio do Amaral Sarmento, to Sunda in Kanara.
 He would supply medicines free of charge to all army men and auxiliaries in Salcette.
-After the death of his second wife, he entered the priesthood and died in Margão on the 19th of November 1738.
+After the death of his second wife, he entered the priesthood and died in Margão on the 19 November 1738.